pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Pipelines will also automatically process the data from new commits as they are created.
 Think of pipelines as being subscribed to any new commits on their input repo(s).
 Also similar to Git, commits have a parental structure that tracks which files have changed.
 In this case we're going to be adding more images.

 Let's create two new commits in a parental structure.
-To do this we will simply do two more ``put-file`` commands and by specifying ``master`` as the branch, it'll automatically parent our commits onto each other.
+To do this we will simply do two more ``put file`` commands and by specifying ``master`` as the branch, it'll automatically parent our commits onto each other.
 Branch names are just references to a particular HEAD commit.

 .. code-block:: shell